HAFix: History-Augmented Large Language Models for Bug Fixing: Empirical Results

 \subsubsection{Motivation}

-While HAFix-Agg in \Instruction prompt style significantly improves bug fixing, it is essential to examine the trade-offs between performance, cost, and time efficiency.
-Unlike single-heuristic approaches, HAFix-Agg requires seven separate inference requests, one for each heuristic, resulting in a sevenfold increase in inference time and financial cost.
+While HAFix-Agg with the \Instruction prompt style significantly improves bug-fixing performance, it is essential to examine the trade-offs between performance, inference cost of time and price.
+Unlike single-heuristic approaches, HAFix-Agg requires the inference results from seven heuristics, each producing 10 samples, which proportionally increases inference time and price.
 This raises important questions about the practicality of deploying HAFix-Agg at scale.
-Specifically, RQ3 focuses on inference time and inference price.
+Specifically, RQ3 investigates two dimensions of cost: inference time and inference price.
 Inference time measures the model's time efficiency, indicating how quickly it can generate results.
-Inference price, on the other hand, represents the price required to process input and output tokens during bug fixes, an important factor when considering large-scale deployment.
+For inference price, we use the total number of input and output tokens as a proxy for financial cost.
+Although we use open-source, locally hosted models (incurring no direct monetary cost), this metric allows for comparison across scenarios, as higher token usage typically implies higher cost \citep{hidvegi2024cigar}.